Pisush/go_for_complete_beginners/course_outline.md

 ### Intro to go
 - Where go fits in the field of languages the participants know
 - When and for what purpose was it invented
-What version is current
+- What version is current
-- Parallelism vs concurrency
-Simple gophers example from Rob Pike’s talk
+- Parallelism vs concurrency (simple gophers example from Rob Pike’s talk)
-- Why people like it
+- Why people like it (concurrency, simplicity, mascot)
-concurrency, simplicity, mascot
-- What are keywords
-name some that may be familiar: var, const, if, else
+- What are keywords (name some that may be familiar: var, const, if, else)
-- Lexical identifiers
+- Lexical identifiers (How to comment, no need for semicolons, how to format)
-How to comment
-No need for semicolons, as some may have seen
-How to format
 - Some notes on compilers and the go compiler:
-All programs have to be converted to a form that the computer understands Some languages like Python and Ruby do this as you run the program Other languages like Go require a special step, called compiling
+All programs have to be converted to a form that the computer understands.
+Some languages, like Python and Ruby, do this as you run the program.
+Other languages, like Go and C, require a special step: compiling.
-- The Go Community is awesome
-GoBridge, Women Who Go, Newsletter, meetups, twitter, confs, slack
+- The Go Community is awesome (GoBridge, Women Who Go, Newsletter, meetups, twitter, confs, slack, etc.)
-- Sign up to gophers slack and make sure everyone are in the dedicated channel
+- Sign up to gophers slack and make sure everyone are in a dedicated channel

 ## Practice at the playground
 ### Variables